 Assistive Technology Nakamura-Kondo Laboratory

-Nakamura Lab strongly believes that creating a social foundation which accepts unique individuals together with diversity, is directly linked to a future society and social system which can provide innovation for all.
+We at Nakamura Lab strongly believe that creating a social foundation which accepts diversity and acknowledges unique individuals, is directly linked to a future society and social system which can provide innovation for all.

 Specialized field：Special education, Augmentative alternative communication, Assistive technology